FrancGarcia/cse15l-lab-reports/lab-report-3-week-6.md

 ```
 By adding the above input, my terminal tells the system to recognize `ieng6` as the **alias** for logging into, or even copying files into my CSE15L course-specific account.
 The Hostname is the fullname of the server that the operating system accesses when using `.ssh` and `scp` commands.

 The general classpath for this process looks like this `C:\Users\Francisco\.ssh`.
-By adding
+It will look different for you.

 ---